 Through its earlier acquisitions of Cognos and SPSS, IBM gained analytic technologies of use to marketing organizations as well as others where it has expanded its support for social media channels like SAS has done this year and my colleague assessed (See: “SAS Helps Companies Make Sense of Social Media Comments”).
 Recently IBM completed the acquisition of Coremetrics, which provides Web analytics and e-commerce infrastructure along with social media analytics.
 Its flagship product Coremetrics Analytics 2010 brings forward a new platform and tool set for Web analytics.
 There is some overlap between the two companies, but that should not be difficult to reconcile.
 IBM has determined that it will focus on improving its applications and analytics to automate and manage marketing efforts.
 The Coremetrics and Unica acquisitions send a clear signal that IBM is serious about dominating this market.
 The acquisitions challenge the existing offerings of SAP and Oracle, which after acquiring Siebel Systems once had a large share of the marketing automation market but has been very quiet since.

 IBM has long experience in acquisitions of software companies, though most of them have provided products for IT groups.
 Marketing organizations are different from IT in style and working relationships, and acquiring Unica’s expertise is essential to expanding IBM’s brand and relationships in this market.
 Marketing customers require a different type of marketing, sales and service team than IT, and IBM must address those issues in its efforts to absorb Coremetrics and Unica.
-I already pointed out in our firm’s guidance for 2010 that managing marketing with new applications and technology is essential for maintaining a competitive edge (See: “Sales and Marketing Operations and Management in 2010“).
+I already pointed out in our firm’s guidance for 2010 that managing marketing with new applications and technology is essential for maintaining a competitive edge.
 Now IBM will have to determine if it wants to step also into applications for sales and customer service, which have a lot of growth potential as the older CRM systems are not addressing the future needs for the specific lines of business and their processes.

 IBM is spending more than $1 billion in 2010 on acquisitions, resources and associated costs, with the result of challenging established providers of applications in marketing while providing new opportunities to utilize its business analytics technology in future product releases.
 I advise Unica and Coremetrics customers not to worry as it is clear that IBM wants be a dominant brand and supplier in enterprise software including applications for business and not just IT.
 This announcement demonstrates that it is willing not just to pay a premium for entry into the market but also to bring resources from the organizations it takes over.